Doctoral Requirements (Graduate Studies)

 Candidacy for a doctoral degree is established by passing the comprehensive examination.
 Status as a continuously enrolled doctoral student begins the term after the term in which the comprehensive exam was successfully completed.
 Students must maintain continuous enrollment during their candidacy (the period after successful completion of the comprehensive examination).

 Procedure for Continuous Enrollment

 Candidacy is maintained by enrolling in 9090 Research (or 9990 Research for some Engineering students) for two semester hours each fall and spring semester and for one semester hour each summer session, or an equivalent number of hours through enrollment in other coursework, up to and including the term in which the dissertation is defended.
-Continuous enrollment provides access to an advisor’s support, doctoral program committee guidance and university research facilities for completion of the dissertation.
-Failure to enroll continuously in the appropriate number of hours until the doctoral degree is awarded terminates candidacy.
+Continuous enrollment provides access to an advisor’s support, doctoral program committee guidance, and university research facilities for completion of the dissertation.
+Failure to enroll continuously in the appropriate number of hours until the doctoral degree is awarded may terminate candidacy.

 Reestablishing Candidacy After Time Off